vectordotdev/timber-js/README.md

 | An app that needs to preserve network I/O or limit outgoing requests                               | Drop `syncMax` to `5`; increase `batchInterval` to `2000`ms to fire less often                                                   |
 | Intermittent periods of large logging activity (and you want fast syncing), followed by inactivity | Increase `syncMax` to `20` to 'burst' connections as needed; lower `batchSize` to match your typical log activity to emit faster |

-Or, you can simply leave the default settings in place, which will be adequate for the vast majority of use-cases.
+Or, you can simply leave the default settings in place, which will be adequate for the vast majority of applications.

 ## FAQs